 It doesn’t matter if you are a system administrator or a regular desktop user, managing disk space in Linux is an important task.
-However, Linux has a strong built-in commands to check disk space called ‘df‘ adn ‘du’.
+Linux has strong built-in commands to check disk space called

 du command, short for disk usage, is used to estimate file space usage.
 The

-du command can be used to track the files and directories which are consuming excessive amount of space on hard disk drive.
+du command can be used to track the files and directories which are consuming an excessive amount of space on the hard disk drive.

 Check Disk Space in Linux Using df Command

 The easiest and more popular way to check your disk space is to run the

 $ df <options>